Tarsha Whitmore Shows Some Major Cleavage In See-Through Lingerie Top In Sultry New Photo

 “You are so stunning.
 Where is your outfit from?” another asked.

-And it’s still early in the week but it seems as though this could be lingerie week for Whitmore.
-As The Inquisitr shared yesterday, the bombshell put on yet another incredibly sexy display for her followers only this time it was in a piece of black lingerie.
-In the image, the model wears here hair down and curled once again and shows off her picture-perfect figure in a long-sleeve number that again accentuates all of her assets including her amazing legs.
+It’s still early in the week, but it seems as though this could be lingerie week for Whitmore.
+As The Inquisitr shared yesterday, the bombshell put on yet another incredibly sexy display for her followers, only this time it was in a piece of black lingerie.
+In the image, the model wears her hair down and curled once again and shows off her picture-perfect figure in a long-sleeved number that again accentuates all of her assets, including her amazing legs.

 In the caption of the image, Whitmore tags fashion brand Fashion Nova, who regularly enlists the help of stunning models to sell their products.
-For fans who are hoping to see more than just photos of Tarsha — she actually happens to have a pretty big following on her YouTube page where she vlogs about a number of topics including travel, fashion hauls, and food.
+For fans who are hoping to see more than just photos of Tarsha — she actually happens to have a pretty big following on her YouTube page where she vlogs about a number of topics, including travel, fashion hauls, and food.

 What a beauty.